manikantareddy12/Restaurant-Billing/README.md

-# JavaWithMani
+# RestaurantBilling
-This repository contains different projects related to Java
+This repository contains different projects related to Restaurant Billing